BiAPoL/napari-crop/README.md

 Cut a volume using a plane

+*Note:*

-*Note: this functionality currently only works with 3D data*
+*- this functionality currently only works with 3D data*

+*- to drag the plane, hold the 'SHIFT' key from your keyboard*

 ![](https://github.com/BiAPoL/napari-crop/raw/main/images/napari_crop_cut_with_plane_demo.gif)